 …the Marx Brothers were back in cinemas with Horse Feathers, and, according to critic John Mosher, delivered the comic goods…

-Xs and Os…Groucho Marx shows David Landau and Thelma Todd how the game of football is really played in Horse Feathers (1932).
+Xs AND Os…Groucho Marx shows David Landau and Thelma Todd how the game of football is really played in Horse Feathers (1932).
 (IMDB)

 * * *